 Information About Us

-Since 2016, Shingala Azad has been successfully cooperating with a partner from the Slovak Republic, that’s named as Slovak Catholic Charity.
-In 2017, the cooperation was extended by another organization – the Diocesan Charity Brno from the Czech Republic.
-This growing cooperation includes financing and co-financing with other organizations, preparation and implementation of various smaller and larger joint humanitarian projects.
+Since 2016, Shingala Azad has been successfully cooperating with a partner from the Slovak Republic, namely the Slovak Catholic Charity.
+In 2017, the cooperation was extended by another important partner, the Diocesan Charity of Brno from the Czech Republic.
+Ever-expanding international cooperation enables independent financing or co-financing of individual projects with other local and foreign humaneterian organizations, as well as the joint preparation and implementation of various larger and smaller humanitarian and development projects.

 Among the largest and most important projects implemented by Shingala Azad together with partners from the Slovak Republic of the Slovak Catholic Charity (Charita Slovensko) financed by the official development aid program of the Slovak Republic which is called SlovakAid and the Conference of Bishops of Slovakia (KBS) are the projects of the implementation of 19 artesian wells.
 Each well represents a new source of hygienically safe drinking water that is available to all local and displaced residents without distinction.
 We are currently continuing to work with our partners on the realization of two more artesian wells, 20 and 21 wells in total, and it is believed that their number will continue to increase.